Deployment Guides#

 5. Wait for the confirmation that the virtual machine has been created from the image.

-After the VM starts up, access the console using virsh console <VM_DOMAIN_OR_ID> and proceed with the initial appliance setup.
+After the Replicator virtual appliance completes booting, access the console using virsh console <VM_DOMAIN_OR_ID> to proceed with the initial appliance setup.

 Proxmox deployment